Rubelefsky/CyberSecNewsAggregrator/CODE_REVIEW.md

 3. Removal of magic numbers and hard-coded values
 4. Consistent error handling patterns

-**Recommendation:** Address all Critical and High priority items before production deployment.
+**Recommendation:** ✅ All Critical severity items have been addressed (2025-11-11).
+High priority items should be completed before production deployment.
 Medium and Low priority items can be addressed in subsequent iterations.

 ---

 ## Appendix: Security Checklist

-- [ ] Rate limiting implemented and tested
+- [x] Rate limiting implemented and tested
-- [ ] Request size limits configured
+- [x] Request size limits configured
-- [ ] CSP 'unsafe-inline' removed
+- [x] CSP 'unsafe-inline' removed
 - [ ] Input validation middleware added
 - [ ] All feeds use HTTPS
 - [ ] Environment variables validated on startup